tanlandy/Leetcode_Python/Low Frequency/4-DP.md

+# DP

 # 基础知识

 ## Intro

 Dynamic programming is an algorithmic optimization technique that breaks down a complicated problem into smaller overlapping subproblems in a recursive manner and use solutions to the subproblems to construct solution to the original problem.

 DP ~= Careful brute force
 DP ~= subproblems + reuse -> for graph, should be acylic DP ~= Recursion + Memo + GUESSING

 - memoize
 - reuse
 - to subproblems that can solve the problem
 Time: # of subproblems * time/subproblem

 -> It is a simple concept of solving bigger problems using smaller problems while saving results to avoid repeated calculations.

 1. The problem can be broken down into `"overlapping subproblems"` - smaller versions of the original problem that are re-used multiple times. -> subproblems are dependent
 2. The problem has an `"optimal substructure"` - an optimal solution can be formed from optimal solutions to the overlapping subproblems of the original problem.

 ### Characteristics of DP

 1. Optimal substructure: the problem can be divided into subproblems.
 And its optimal solution can be constructed from optimal solutions of the subproblems
 2. The subproblems overlap